Sober Living for the Revolution: Hardcore Punk, Straight Edge And Radical Politics

 by Gabriel Kuhn

 Straight edge has persisted as a drug-free, hardcore punk subculture for 25 years.
-Its political legacy, however, remains ambiguous – often associated with self-righteous macho posturing and conservative puritanism.
-While certain elements of straight edge culture feed into such perception, the movement's political history is far more complex.
+Its political legacy, however, still remains ambiguous – often associated with self-righteous macho posturing and conservative puritanism.
+But while certain elements of straight edge culture feed into such perception, the movement's political history is actually far more complex.

-Since straight edge's origins in Washington, D.C. in the early 1980s, it has been linked to radical thought and action by countless individuals, bands, and entire scenes worldwide.
+Since straight edge's origins in Washington, D.C. in the early '80s, it has been linked to radical thought and action by countless individuals, bands, and scenes worldwide.
 Sober Living for the Revolution traces the history of this culture from its beginnings.

 You must log in to comment.